 "It's a combination of product enhancements we released in 2011, more growth in international sales, increased penetration into the open systems market, and the market's heightened interest in finding data security solutions -- thanks to some well-publicized corporate data breaches," Pick said.

-Bob Luebbe, president and chief architect, says Linoma Software's foundation has always been its dedication to extensive research and development, and its commitment to customer support.
+Bob Luebbe, president and chief architect, says Linoma Software's [now HelpSystems] foundation has always been its dedication to extensive research and development, and its commitment to customer support.

 Luebbe adds, "Our responsiveness to customer suggestions drives much of our development, as does our desire to find even more innovative ways to help customers secure their data, both at rest and in transit."

 Pick says the Linoma customer support team is also key to the company's success.

 "Reading through our customer testimonials, the one constant we always hear is how appreciative they are of our support staff and their expertise and willingness to help solve whatever problems they have," Pick said.